© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow 500m south of Low Farm is a scheduled monument protected by Historic England under reference 1009394.
 View the official record →

-Round barrow 500m south of Low Farm is a Bronze Age funerary monument located in Yorkshire, England.
+Round barrow 500m south of Low Farm is a prehistoric burial mound located in Yorkshire, England, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009394.

 Round barrow 500m south of Low Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009394.